dna2github/NodeBase/README.md

   - (NodeBase will extract zip app as a app folder into app zone)
   - fill `Params` text field (for example, file manager need to config target folder as first param)
   - click `play` button to start node app
-  - click `open in browser` button to open the app in a webview
+  - click `open in browser` button to open the app in a webview / `pop-out` button to open in external browser
   - click `stop` button to stop node app

 ### App folder structure